 Does Magento support managing both physical and ecommerce website?

-Those using Magento Community versions might feel lacked that Magento team only support these for Commerce version only.
+Those using Magento Community versions might feel lacked that the Magento team only supports these for Commerce version only.
 Do not worry since not all, but many omnichannel-features have already equipped in the Community.

 Moreover, hundreds of extensions are available on the market for any of your business purposes.